curiousan/comprice/README.md

 /* Author@Sushil_Bastola*/

-A prototype of a e commerce website that help customesr to find the best product allowing them to compare prices from both online stores and local stores with features of distance filteration, driving distance, price comparsion, rating etc.
+A prototype of a e commerce website that help customesr to find the best product allowing them to compare prices from both online stores and local stores with features of distance filtration, driving distance, price comparsion, rating etc.
-Based on MEAN Stack
+Based on MEAN Stack/n
 This is  a prototype.
 UI is only optimised for chrome.
 Distance filteration to be implemeneted in frontend.